bluesky66-dev/kibana/x-pack/plugins/actions/README.md

 # Built-in Action Types

-HyperSec Kibana ships with a set of built-in action types.
+Kibana ships with a set of built-in action types.
 See [Actions and connector types Documentation](https://www.elastic.co/guide/en/kibana/master/action-types.html).

 In addition to the documented configurations, several built in action type offer additional `params` configurations.